Krap/brackets-simple-todo/README.md

 You can connect Simple To-Do to your [Trello](https://trello.com) account and store your to-do list as a Trello list.
 Thus, you can access it from different computers or via Trello website.

 _Note: Trello storage doesn't support uncategorized tasks, i.e. each task should be within some category._

+_Note: Trello storage doesn't support associating task with a file._

 To use Trello storage you should provide your Trello API Key and Token (so Simple To-Do can authenticate to Trello) and select board and list where to store your to-do list.